 Tool Fatigue

 Tool fatigue is real, it’s discouraging, and it isn’t going away.
-I’d be shocked if you’re a TSP and not dealing with tool fatigue in some capacity right now.
+I’d be shocked if you’re a modern SMB (small- to medium-sized business) and not dealing with tool fatigue in some capacity right now.
+The benefits of new technology are constantly being weighed against the pain of adoption.

 Tool fatigue is when you have: